sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

    __Figure 19: SWSS Docker warm reboot sequence__

 To support warm boot, all the sai_objects must be uniquely identifiable based on the corresponding attribute list.
 New attributes will be added to sai objects if the existing attributes cannot uniquely identify corresponding sai object.
 SAI_TUNNEL_ATTR_DST_IP is added to sai_tunnel_attr_t to identify multiple evpn discovered tunnels.

+## 8 Unit Test Cases

+### 8.1 VxlanMgr and Orchagent

+1. Add VXLAN_TUNNEL table in CFG_DB.
+Verify that the VXLAN_TUNNEL_TABLE in App DB is added.
+2. Add VXLAN_TUNNEL_MAP  table in CFG_DB.
+Verify the following tables.
+   - VXLAN_TUNNEL_MAP table in APP_DB.
+   - verify kernel device created corresponding to the VNI.
+   - The following ASIC DB entries are created.
+   - SAI_OBJECT_TYPE_TUNNEL_MAP entries for VLAN-VNI, VNI-VLAN, VRF-VNI, VNI-VRF are created.
+   - SAI_OBJECT_TYPE_TUNNEL_MAP_ENTRY created corresponding to the first vlan vni map entry.
+   - SAI_OBJECT_TYPE_TUNNEL with peer mode P2MP.
+   - SAI_OBJECT_TYPE_TUNNEL_TERM_TABLE_ENTRY of type P2MP is created.
+   - SAI_OBJECT_TYPE_BRIDGE_PORT pointing to the above created P2MP tunnel.
+3. Add more VLAN-VNI mapping entries in addition to the first entry.
+   - SAI_OBJECT_TYPE_TUNNEL_MAP_ENTRY created corresponding to the above entries.
+   - verify kernel devices created corresponding to the VNI.
+4. Remove VLAN-VNI mapping entries except the last one.
+   - Verify that the SAI object and the kernel entry created in the above step are deleted.
+5. Remove last mapping entry and VXLAN_TUNNEL table entry in the CFG_DB.
+   - Verify that kernel device corresponding to this mapping entry is deleted.
+   - Verify that the APP DB entries created in the above steps are deleted.
+   - Verify that the ASIC DB entries created in the above steps are deleted.
+6. Repeat creation of the VXLAN_TUNNEL and VXLAN_TUNNEL_MAP entries in the config db.
+In addition create the EVPN_NVO table entry in the config db and REMOTE_VNI table entry corresponding to the create map entries.
+  - Verify that the above mentioned kernel, APP DB, ASIC DB entries are created.
+  - Verify that there is a SAI_OBJECT_TYPE_TUNNEL entry with peer mode P2P.
+  - Verify that there is a SAI_OBJECT_TYPE_BRIDGE_PORT pointing to the above created P2P tunnel.
+  - Verify that there is a SAI_OBJECT_TYPE_VLAN_MEMBER entry for the vlan corresponding to the VNI created and pointing to the above bridge port.
+7. Add more REMOTE_VNI table entries to different Remote IP.
+  - Verify that additional SAI_OBJECT_TYPE_TUNNEL, BRIDGEPORT and VLAN_MEMBER objects are created.
+8. Add more REMOTE_VNI table entries to the same Remote IP.
+  - Verify that additional SAI_OBJECT_TYPE_VLAN_MEMBER entries are created pointing to the already created BRIDGEPORT object per remote ip.
+9. Remove the additional entries created above and verify that the created VLAN_MEMBER entries are deleted.
+10. Remove the last REMOTE_VNI entry for a DIP and verify that the created VLAN_MEMBER, TUNNEL, BRIDGEPORT ports are deleted.

+### 8.2 FdbOrch

+1. Create a VXLAN_REMOTE_VNI entry to a remote destination IP.
+2. Add VXLAN_REMOTE_MAC entry to the above remote IP and VLAN.
+  - Verify ASIC DB table fdb entry is created with remote_ip and bridgeport information.
+3. Remove the above MAC entry and verify that the corresponding ASIC DB entry is removed.
+4. Repeat above steps for remote static MACs.
+5. Add MAC in the ASIC DB and verify that the STATE_DB MAC_TABLE is updated.
+6. Repeat above for configured static MAC.
+7. MAC Move from Local to Remote.
+  - Create a Local MAC by adding an entry in the ASIC DB.
+  - Add an entry in the VXLAN_REMOTE_MAC table with MAC address as in the above step.
+  - Verify that the ASIC DB is now populated with the MAC pointing to the remote ip and the bridgeport corresponding to the tunnel.
+  - Verify that the state DB does not have the entry corresponding to this MAC.
+8. MAC Move from Remote to Local
+  - Create an entry in the VXLAN_REMOTE_MAC table.
+  - Create an entry in the ASIC DB for the MAC entry.
+  - Verify that the STATE DB has the MAC table entry added.
+9. MAC Move from Remote to Remote
+  - Verify that the ASIC DB is updated with the new bridge port and remote IP.